 - Application Deadline: July 26, 2019

-- Course Level: The studentships are provided for online distance learning MSc programme at the University of Edinburgh.
+- Course Level: Scholarships are provided for online distance learning MSc programme at the University of Edinburgh.

-- Study Subject: The studentships are available for MSc in Primary Care Ophthalmology.
+- Study Subject: Scholarships are available for MSc in Primary Care Ophthalmology.

-- Award: Each support will have a total value of £1,000, which will be deducted from the annual tuition fees for successful applicants’ part-time programmes of study.
+- Award: Each scholarship will have a total value of £1,000, which will be deducted from the annual tuition fees for successful applicants’ part-time programmes of study.

-- Number of Awards: A limited number of Masters opportunities are available.
+- Number of Awards: A limited number of Masters scholarships are available.
 University offers a number of general and subject-specific funding schemes.

 - Nationality: Students of UK

-- Eligible Countries: Students of UK can apply for these endowments.
+- Eligible Countries: Students of UK can apply for these scholarships.

 How to Apply: The mode of applying is online.